brianhigh/lp2da/basic_python_syntax.md

 * [Udemy: Data Analysis in Python with Pandas](https://www.udemy.com/data-analysis-in-python-with-pandas/)

+NOTE: This course is a few years old now and was taught using Python 2.7.

 #### Books

 Later, we will also refer to some books specifically intended for learning how